 - FLMTQ Interview

-Brady Corbet is an American actor and filmmaker who can claim one of the most promising careers in contemporary art house cinema.
-At just 27 years old, he has worked with auteurs Michael Haneke, Lars von Trier, Olivier Assayas, Mia Hansen-Løve, Ruben Östlund and Noah Baumbach and maintains close ties to New York independent filmmaking collective Borderline Films (Martha Marcy May Marlene, Simon Killer).
+Brady Corbet is an American actor and filmmaker who can claim one of the most promising careers in contemporary art-house cinema.
+Aged just 27, Corbet has worked with auteurs Michael Haneke, Lars von Trier, Olivier Assayas, Mia Hansen-Løve, Ruben Östlund and Noah Baumbach and maintains close ties to New York independent filmmaking collective Borderline Films (Martha Marcy May Marlene, Simon Killer).

 Corbet is moreover a formidable filmmaker in his own right.
 He has collaborated frequently as a writer and editor, notably on The Two Gates of Sleep, Simon Killer and The Sleepwalker.
 His 2008 short film Protect You + Me, playing this week on Le Cinéma Club, won an Honorable Mention at Sundance.
 His debut feature, The Childhood of a Leader, took home the Best First Film and Best Director prizes in the Orizzonti section of last year's Venice Film Festival and is now playing at IFC.